DHI/mikeio/docs/dfsu-2dv-vertical-profile.md

 # Dfsu 2DV Vertical Profile

-Apart from the common [dfsu-geometry properties and methods](./dfu-mesh-overview.md#mike-io-flexible-mesh-geometry), Dfsu2DV has the below additional *properties* (from it's geometry [GeometryFMVerticalProfile](GeometryFMVerticalProfile)):
+In addition to the common [dfsu-geometry properties and methods](./dfu-mesh-overview.md#mike-io-flexible-mesh-geometry), Dfsu2DV has the below additional *properties* (from it's geometry [GeometryFMVerticalProfile](GeometryFMVerticalProfile)):